QuineDot/rust-learning/src/dyn-trait-vs.md

 }
 ```

+Unlike <abbr title="argument position impl trait">APIT</abbr>,
-Unlike APIT, RPITs are not the same as a generic type parameter.
-They
+RPITs are not the same as a generic type parameter.
+They are instead
-are instead opaque type aliases or opaque type alias constructors.
-In
+opaque type aliases or opaque type alias constructors.
+In the above
-the above example, the RPIT is an opaque type alias constructor which
+example, the RPIT is an opaque type alias constructor which depends
-depends on the input type parameter of the function (`T`).
-For every
+on the input type parameter of the function (`T`).
+For every concrete
-concrete `T`, the RPIT is also an alias of a ***singular*** concrete
+`T`, the RPIT is also an alias of a ***singular*** concrete type.
-type.

 The function body and the compiler still know what the concrete type is,
 but that is opaque to the caller and other code.
 Instead, the only ways
 you can use the type are those which are compatible with the trait or
 traits in the `impl Trait`, plus any auto traits which the concrete type
 happens to implement.
+(Or things provable from such properties, such
+as blanket trait implementations.)

 The singular part is key: the following code does not compile because
 it is trying to return two distinct types.
 Rust is strictly and